andreyev/dt/README.md

-* Define your project name and set it as a variable
+* Define your project name and set it as a variable:
 ```
 $ export project_name=<YOUR PROJECT NAME>
 ```
-* Define your owncloud admin's password
+* Define your owncloud admin's password:
 ```
 $ export owncloud_admin_pass=<A STRONG PASSWORD>
 ```
-* Set your repository URL and branch
+* Set your repository URL and branch:
 ```
 $ export repository='https://github.com/andreyev/tf-puppet.git'
 $ export branch=master
 ```
-* Clone this repository
+* Clone this repository:
 ```
 $ git clone ${repository} .
 $ git checkout ${branch}
 ```
-* Create a SSH key pair to this project (without a passphase for your convenience)
+* Create a SSH key pair to this project (without a passphase for your convenience):
 ```
 $ echo -e "\n" | ssh-keygen -N "" -f ~/.ssh/tf-puppet_${project_name}
 ```